List of Warriors characters: Sandstorm

 Warrior of ThunderClan and Firestar's mate, with whom she had two kits: Leafpool and Squirrelflight.

 Spottedleaf

 Medicine cat of ThunderClan when Firestar first joins ThunderClan.
 She is murdered early on in the series, but continues to guide Firestar from StarClan.
 During the Great Battle in The Last Hope, her spirit is killed.

 Tigerstar

 Third deputy of ThunderClan under Bluestar's rule.
 Former ThunderClan warrior and later leader of ShadowClan.
 He is responsible for bringing BloodClan to the forest, as well as for training cats in the Dark Forest.
-He had four kits, Bramblestar, Tawnypelt, Hawkfrost, and Mothwing.
+He had four kits, Brambleclaw, Tawnypelt, Hawkfrost, and Mothwing.

 Yellowfang

 ThunderClan medicine cat after Spottedleaf.
 Former ShadowClan medicine cat, and mother of Brokenstar.

 The New Prophecy

 The New Prophecy series covers the events from Midnight to Sunset.
 It details the Clans' attempt to relocate to a new home around a lake after their old home in a forest was destroyed by humans.